 What Customers Are Saying

 Many consumers have praised this sand as working well.
-However, several have said that significantquantities of sand have slipped through the filter and made their pools dirty.
+However, several have said that significant quantities of sand have slipped through the filter and made their pools dirty.

-When you set out to find the best type of sand for pool filter, it can be helpful to have at least some knowledge of what makes a great pool filter sand.
+When you set out to find the best type of sand for pool filters, it can be helpful to have at least some knowledge of what makes a great pool filter sand.
 Here are some of the things you’ll need to consider when searching for the right sand for your filter.

 It Needs to Be Filter-Specific

+Palmetto Poolfilter-50 Superior Pool Sand Filter – 20# Grade – Formula, Commercial Filters -50 Pounds.
 Plenty of people try to save money by purchasing play sand or another type of sand to put in their pool filters.
-Unfortunately, these sand types are not suitable for use in pools.

 Often, the grains are much larger than the grains in filter sand.
 However, play sand grain sizing is not consistent.
 This means some grains may slip out of the filter and into your pool.

-Additionally, you might be tempted to simply take some sand from a nearby beach.
+Additionally, you might be tempted to take some sand from a nearby beach.
 This is potentially an even worse solution than play sand.
 Sand from nature has the potential to introduce pathogens and other contaminants into your pool.

 And since the point of a filter is to purify water, that would defeat the purpose.